codegouvfr/react-dsfr/README.md

 # Starting storybook
 yarn storybook
-# You can run 'npx tsc -w -p src' on another terminal for enabling hot reloading.

 # Starting test apps
 yarn start-cra  # For testing in in a Create React App setup